Tuk Tuk Tours

 Explore Bangkok by the iconic tuk tuk

 10 December is celebrated annually as Constitution Day across Thailand and is a public holiday.
-Falling just a few days after the socially significant holiday for the King’s birthday on 05 December, it is a welcome holiday for those in Thailand and often enables people to take an extended break by taking only one or two days off work between the two holidays.
+Falling just a few days after father’s day, the socially significant holiday that also remebers the birthday of the late King Bhumibol, it is a welcome holiday for those in Thailand and often enables people to take an extended break by taking only one or two days off work between the two holidays.

 The history of the Constitution Day public holiday dates back to 1932, when Thailand – which at the time was still known as Siam – remained under a system of absolute monarchy under King Rama VII, King Prajadhipok.
 In the face of troubles as a result of the Great Depression, a coup took place with the aim of a move away from the system of absolute monarchy.
 Thailand’s first codified constitution was signed by the King on 10 December 1932.
 Though the numerous political upheavals and coups that Thailand has seen since 1932 have resulted in a number of different versions of the Thai constitution coming into force, Constitution Day continues to be celebrated as the date of the first constitution’s birth and Thailand’s transition from absolute to constitutional monarchy.

 At Bangkok’s Democracy Monument, located on Ratchadamnoen Avenue, a representation of the 1932 constitution sits on two golden offering bowls atop a turret as part of the monument, and is guarded by four wing-like structures intended to represent the four branches of Thailand’s armed forces – the army, navy, air force and police – which had a part in carrying out the 1932 revolution.